Wiscasset Vacation Rentals

 Our growing selection of Wiscasset, Maine vacation rentals provide the perfect home base to explore the rolling hills, freshwater streams, and plentiful wildlife make Wiscasset one of the main draws in Lincoln County.
 Friendly locals and a wealth of mom-and-pop shops lining Main Street keep the in-the-know tourists coming.
 With a long a fishing history, Wiscasset today enjoys a reputation as a boating and wetland mecca as well as the "worm capital of the world" (no wonder anglers love this place).
 Scenic rivers boast trout, and the bay and ocean are full of clams, lobster, and mussels.

-Explore Wiscasset house rentals, studios, apartments, and more
+Explore Wiscasset house rentals, studios, condo rentals, and more

 housing_type_house.jpg